Kiril-Lazarov/calculator/README.md

 # Calculator
 This is a test Django project for front-end styling with JavaScript, HTML, and CSS, and deployment in a production environment.
-The project is deployed on AWS and is accessible at this address: [http://13.39.23.137].

 For its proper functioning, three additional files are required: